 Dr. Seffrin has been on the frontlines of the war against cancer for many years, not only as CEO of the American Cancer Society, but also - for many years before that - as one of the Society's roughly three million volunteers nationwide.
 Under his leadership, the Society has become the world's largest voluntary health organization fighting cancer, with a billion dollars in resources to save lives by helping people stay well and get well, by finding cures, and by fighting back.
-During his tenure, Dr. Seffrin has made his organization's voice heard in legislatures around this country and in forums worldwide.
-And he has not shied away from a fight, especially if the foe is the tobacco industry.
+During his tenure, Dr. Seffrin has made his organization's voice heard in legislatures across the country and in forums worldwide, and he has not shied away from a fight, especially if the foe is the tobacco industry.
+Under his leadership, the Society is celebrating its historic 100th birthday in 2013, and is poised to help finish the fight against cancer in its second century.

 In the political realm, Dr. Seffrin has transformed the world's largest voluntary cancer-fighting group into one of the world's most progressive public health organizations.
 Under his leadership, the American Cancer Society has become a leading advocacy organization.
 He spearheaded the creation of the Society's nonprofit, nonpartisan advocacy affiliate, the American Cancer Society Cancer Action NetworkSM, of which he is also the chief executive officer.